 In 2003, the British writer Carol Ann Lee published the biography of Otto Frank.
 In her research, she stumbled upon the possible blackmail of Otto Frank by a shady character named Tonny Ahlers.
 She suggested that he might have betrayed the people in the annex.
 Although this is an interesting theory, no direct evidence for this was ever presented.
 Did Ahlers even know about the annex, and if he did, why would he betray the person who was paying him money?

-Many people investigated the arrest over the years, which resulted in about thirty suspects.
+Many people investigated the arrest over the years, which resulted in about thirty Persons of Interest.
 Could it have been one of the neighbors surrounding the annex who saw the people in hiding?
 Perhaps they were lured by a reward and turned them in?
 Could it have been the former employee, Joseph "Job" Jansen, who already denounced Otto Frank in 1941, and who suspected Otto of having an affair with his wife, Jetje?

 In 2010, another notable suspect was introduced, Ans van Dijk.
 She was a Jewish woman who was arrested and threatened with deportation.
 She became a successful agent for the Gestapo and was responsible for dozens of betrayals.
 It is suggested that her success as a Jew hunter as well as her overtly lesbian lifestyle caused her to be the only woman ever executed after the war.
 Otto Frank is claimed to have said that they were ‘betrayed by Jews’ and this may support this theory.
 But how sure are we that Otto really said this?